chichengcn/gici-open-dataset/README.md

 \<gici-root-directory\>tools/evaluation/alignment/build/nmea_pose_to_pose ground_truth.txt.nmea
 ```

-The default settings in nmea_pose_to_pose.cpp is converting poses from the fiber optic IMU frame to IMU frame for our dataset.
+The default settings in nmea_pose_to_pose.cpp is converting poses from the fiber optic IMU frame to body frame for our dataset.
 If you have other requirements, you should modify the parameters in nmea_pose_to_pose.cpp.

 Now you get a ground truth file ground_truth.txt.nmea.transformed in NMEA format.
 For easy visualization, you can convert this file to the TUM format by